 2. How niche is the market you’re breaking into?

 Truth is, many new ventures today improvise existing business models to fill the gaps that current business failed to fill.
 What was a particularly niche market some 50 years ago could well be saturated today.
 But that also means you’re able to find entrepreneurs who own businesses similar to the one you’ve got on hand.
 Chances are, your future competitors wouldn’t want to assist you but you can always research outside of geographical location.

 3. Do you require supplies?

 Get on the phone and approach several suppliers.
 It’s okay to be forthcoming and tell them you’re intending to start a business.
 These suppliers will be equally forthcoming because they want to earn money from you.
-When you’re on the phone with a supplier, ask about equipment leasing, bulk-buying discounts, credit terms, inventory packages and other options that might lower your upfront costs.
+When you’re on the phone with a supplier, ask about working capital loan, equipment leasing, bulk-buying discounts, credit terms, inventory packages and other options that might lower your upfront costs.

 Image Source: ETHOZ Capital

 Don’t ever be in a hurry to settle for the first few suppliers you contact, though.
 Aim to do some price comparison – that could make significance differences in your start-up costs!

 4. Are you going to need a workspace?